 How does it feel?

 Really, I want you to go for how it feels rather than how it looks.
 That way, your focus now is “does this feel good?”
 If it doesn’t, ask yourself, “what do I need to adjust?
-What do I need to express?
-What do I need to fix?
+To express?
+Is there anything I need to fix?
 What do I need to wear?
-What do I need to smell?
+Do I need to smell?
 What do I need to be looking at?”

 Here are your three permissions.
 Permission to not love your body, permission to have whatever you need to feel comfortable, even if that’s turning the lights off, even if that’s the crawling under the blankets, even if you never want your husband see you naked.
 Whatever you need to feel comfortable, you’ve got it.
 Lastly, permission to aim for pleasure rather than performance.
 Go for how it feels, not for how it looks.